chrrrisw/trove-js/docs/api.md

 <a name="new_Trove.Person_new"></a>
 #### new Person(options)
 A class to hold a person.
-Please note that the Trove API does not currently support People.
+Please note that the Trove API does not currently support People except as a result of a search.

 | Param | Type | Description |